Federal Elections

 Which party becomes the Official Opposition?

-A member of Parliament from Montreal announces that she will spend her weekend in her electoral district.
-This means she would be:
+A Member of Parliament from Montreal announces that she will spend her weekend in her electoral district.
+This means she will be:

 b.
-In some part of Montreal where she was elected.
+In the part of Montreal where she was elected

 How is the government formed after a federal election?

 b.
-The Governor General picks a party and a Prime Minister to run the government.
+The Governor General selects a party and a Prime Minister to run the government

 c.
-The party with the most elected representatives become the party in power.
-The leader of this party becomes the Prime Minister.
+The party with the most elected representatives becomes the governing party.
+The leader of this party becomes the Prime Minister

 d.
-The party with the most elected representatives become the party in power.
-The Queen (or King) chooses the Prime Minister from this party.
+The party with the most elected representatives becomes the governing party.
+The Queen (or King) chooses the Prime Minister from this party

 After a federal election, which party forms the new government?

 a.
-The party with the most elected representatives becomes the party in power.
+The party with the most elected representatives becomes the governing party.

 b.
-The Queen (or King) picks a party to run the government.
+The Queen (or King) selects a party to run the government.

 c.
-The Premiers of each province pick a party to run the government.
+The Premiers of each province select a party to run the government.

 d.
-The Governor General proposes a law for elected officials to become the government body.
+The Governor General proposes a law allowing elected officials to form the government.

-In Canada, are you obliged to tell others how you voted?
+In Canada, are you required to tell others how you voted?

 b.
-If your Member of Parliament asks, yes.
+Yes, if your Member of Parliament asks.

 Who do Canadians vote for in a federal election?

 a.
-A candidate whom they want to represent them in Parliament.
+A candidate they want to represent them in Parliament.

 b.
 All candidates in their electoral district.

 c.
-The best speaker running the election campaign.
+The best speaker running an election campaign.

 d.
 Someone to become the Premier of the province.

 a.
-The third Friday in September every four years following the most recent election.
+The third Friday in September every four years after the most recent election

 b.
-There's no fixed date for Canada's federal election.
+There is no fixed date for Canada's federal election

 d.
-The third Monday in October every four years following the most recent election.
+The third Monday in October every four years after the most recent election

 Who do Members of Parliament represent?

 a.
-Everyone who lives in his or her electoral district.
+Everyone who lives in their electoral district

 a.
-To ensure reports about the current government are sent to the Queen (or King).
+To ensure reports about the current government are sent to the King or Queen

 What do you mark on a federal election ballot?